ccallista/pyrmont-action/README.md

-# Pyrmont Action Website
+# Pyrmont Action Website Remodelling
-This repository is a project that remodels pyrmontaction.org.au.
+This repository is a project to remodel pyrmontaction.org.au, appointed by the Pyrmont Action Community Group.
 Database is **SQLite**, backend uses **Node.js**, and frontend uses **Vue.js**.
-It is currently only available to run locally as it is still in the development stage, however hosting should be considered for official public release.

 Current status of the remodelling is that all public facing pages has been completed, TODO includes member-only pages and admin pages which were out of scope for this stage of the project.
-Role-based login has been implemented which forms the foumdation to those components.
+Role-based login has been implemented which forms the foundation for those components.

 ## Setting Up the Website Locally